yeasy/learning_pickleball/15_key_tips_en.md

 * If the opponent's footwork is poor, let him run more; if the opponent's reaction is fast, slow down the pace; if the opponent's near-net skill is good, play more long balls, otherwise, play wide angles.
 * Drop is the far-net Dink; Dink is the near-net Drop.
 The first goal of both is not gifting an opportunity to the opponents.
 * The most effective way of Dink and Drop is to push, rather than to drive or to spin.
-* Lob must pass the opponent's top.
-High ball is not easy to go out.
+* Lob must pass the opponent's top, and prepare to go to the net.
 * The ball flying over waist in the midfield will go out in most cases.
 * Return ball to an opponent in the backcourt, otherwise, to the weaker player.
 * Run to the net as soon as possible and keep the opponents in the backcourt.